All Episodes

 Well, people don't know that.

-I I you know, I think he to do uh due diligence in your reporting, you should say, when when, you know, the presidential candidate Romney was invited to speak at the NAACP convention, blah, blah, blah, blah, blah.
+You know, I think to do due diligence in your reporting, you should say when, you know, the presidential candidate Romney was invited to speak at the NAACP convention, blah, blah, blah, blah, blah.

-But you're asking for actual reporting and and fair.
+Well, you're asking for actual reporting and fairity.

 Look, I get your point.